 This, however, will depend in large part on how well your condition is being controlled and managed, as well as on your age at the onset of your diabetes.

 This is because often, those who have contracted this health condition when they are older can often get lower life insurance rates than those who have had diabetes for many years.

 Maybe you’re concerned because you have another health condition.
-Perhaps you are searching for life insurance after having a stroke.
+Perhaps you are searching for life insurance after having a stroke related to diabetes.
 Our professionals can answer your questions and get you the coverage you deserve.

 What To Expect When Applying For Coverage

 When seeking life insurance for diabetics, you will typically be asked certain questions by the life insurance company’s underwriters.
 This is because the underwriters want to obtain a clear picture of your overall health condition.